 WWF: What are your tips for businesses new to Earth Hour who are trying to reduce their footprint?

 It’s also important to take the time to enjoy nature by getting out for a beach or bush walk.
-It’s great for our wellbeing and reminds us why it’s so important to make the switch this year.
+It’s great for our wellbeing and reminds us why it’s so important to shape our future this year.

 These are just some of the many ways in which everybody can contribute and ensure a commitment to sustainability is embedded in an organisation's culture.
 Every action, big or small, can make a difference.